Honda e review

 You also get a three-pin cable, although it’s really only suitable as a back-up or for emergency use, because a full charge this way takes almost 15 hours.

 Honda claims the maximum range for the e is 137 miles, although if you opt for the Advance trim with optional 17-inch wheels, the range falls to 131 miles.
 Despite these figures being generated under the stricter WLTP testing, the actual real-world range will depend on factors such as your own driving style, the weather (batteries don’t function as well in colder temperatures) and if you’re depleting the battery power by using systems such as air conditioning and the sat-nav.

 The standard 134bhp e version sits in group 25 for insurance, so premiums won’t be too cheap for a city car.
 The more powerful 152bhp variant is in group 29.
 The MINI Electric rival starts from group 22, rising to group 23, so should be less expensive to cover.

-Although the Honda e hasn’t had time to settle into the used market, data suggests that the Japanese supermini will hold onto around 45% of its original value after three years and 36,000 miles.
-By comparison, the MINI electric fares a little better with 48% retained over the same period.
+Although the Honda e hasn’t had much time to settle into the used market, data suggests that the Japanese supermini will hold onto around 50% of its original value after a typical three-year/36,000-mile ownership period.
+By comparison, the MINI Electric fares a little better with 55% retained over the same period.

 Interior, design and technology

 Honda has definitely looked to its past in producing the e supermini.
 It takes design cues from the first ever Civic, although with a funky, modern twist.

 Pull on the deployable, Aston-Martin-like door handle and step inside and, just like the exterior, the cabin is refreshingly different.
 Wood trim stretches across the top of the entire dashboard and above it sit three large TFT screens.